evilsocket/opensnitch/wiki/Known-problems.md

 Then see if the error matches one of the following ones:

+* The Wayland connection experienced a fatal error: Protocol error
 * NameError: name 'unicode' is not defined
 * ModuleNotFoundError: No module named 'grpc'
 * TypeError: __new__() got an unexpected keyword argument ...